InserirAquiNome/crypto/PGP2.md

 [Original document](https://alexcabal.com/creating-the-perfect-gpg-keypair/)

-Creating the perfect GPG keypair
+## Creating the perfect GPG keypair
-March 13th, 2013
-A rusty lock

 Before you start reading, keep in mind that I’m a layperson, just like you.
 This guide was created by synthesizing a lot of different information and tutorials available online, but I’m not a GPG developer, or even a cryptography professional.
 I’m just an enthusiast who thinks encryption is a critical part of modern society.